-We have long-known that no sleep can lead to myriad of serious health conditions and studies have shown that between 11-32 days of no sleep may even kill you1.
+We have long known that no sleep can lead to myriad of serious health conditions, and studies have shown that between 11-32 days of no sleep may even kill you1.
 What we didn’t know is why, but a recent discovery brings new knowledge to light.
-Bear with me and I’ll get to it, there are just a few things you need to understand first.
+Bear with me, and I’ll get to it, there are just a few things you need to understand first.

 The human body possesses a series of blood vessels that are like water pipes; they carry good stuff around the body.
 In parallel to the vascular system, is the lesser-known lymphatic system; a system of sewerage pipes – if you like – that transport waste.
 The human brain makes up around 2% of our total body weight2, and yet is responsible for roughly 60% of glucose usage in a resting state3.
 Interestingly, despite being so much more metabolically active than any other area of the body, the brain does not have a lymphatic system.

-How is it that our most vital of organs generates so much metabolic waste, and yet has no system to remove it?
+How is it that our most vital of organs generate so much metabolic waste, and yet has no system to remove it?
 The answer, of course, is that it does; the previously elusive, and yet elegant ‘glymphatic system’.

 While you sleep, your neurons compress in on themselves, like sponges, to squeeze metabolic and other toxins into a newly created paracellular space in between the now shrunken spongey neurons.
 This specific function occurs almost exclusively while you sleep.

 Said another way: sleep is when your brain detoxes.
 No sleep means no removal of metabolic gunk.
 A critical build-up of neuronal waste can result in death4.